core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 {: #fig-frame title='CoAP frame for reliable transports'}

 Length (Len):
 : 4-bit unsigned integer.
-A value between 0 and 12 directly indicates the
+A value between 0 and 12 inclusive indicates the
   length of the message in bytes starting with the first bit of the Options field.
 Three values are reserved for special constructs: